 How do you work through prioritizing use cases when building out a data strategy roadmap?

 “We use a business prioritization matrix based on technical feasibility and business value derived from the conversations we have with stakeholders.
-It’s important to keep in mind, that things can change along the way.
-CareQuest was a fantastic client to work with because not only were they active in giving us feedback on the use case prioritization, but they went the extra step and weighted different values for different things.
+It’s important to remember that things can change along the way.
+CareQuest was a fantastic client to work with because not only were they active in giving us feedback on the use case prioritization, but they went the extra step and provided weighted values.
 The communicated any changes early and often.” – Rebecca Zeni

 Various shade of blue boxed data strategy roadmap progresses from Q1 to Q4 (left to right) with text boxes underneath each quarter stating components of building a data strategy.
 Four use cases to the left of the roadmap state: customer 360 analytics, sales forecasting analytics, inventory efficiency analytics, freight and logistics analytics.